aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 At a high level, we define the expected customer experience when upgrading either of the two CDK components:

 - CLI upgrades are compatible.
 New CLI versions should work with older framework versions, and all existing functionality is preserved.

+    > By *functionality*, we mean that the CLI is able to properly interpret older frameworks and perform the necessary actions to support the existing behavior.

 - Framework upgrades are incompatible.
 We will require the user to upgrade the CLI as well.

 This will eventually lead the user to always have a setup where `CLI >= Framework`.